 Barbara Ekström is a Swedish artist mainly working in the zone of exploring human perception.
 The idea is to find out why the world appears to us the way it does, learn about different views, and trying out alternative shapes for materials turning it into art.
 Science now holds the key to the genetic code of humanity, we have huge amounts of information about how the organism of the body works but when it comes to understanding the identity of man, his hope and dreams and why he is acting the way he does – answers are complex.
 Art is still the main tool when it comes to express the human mind.

-Those ideas has formed several pieces trying to reveal the underlying structures of industrialism, economy and basic human needs.
-The artist has also been organizing creative development projects financed by structures like ESF or companys that wants to find new ways of working.
-Links to those projects could be found in “Archive”.
+Those ideas has formed several pieces trying to reveal the underlying structures of industrialism, urban development, true economy and basic human needs.
+The artist is also involved in art as the social structure of society.

 In the artwork ”The square alphabet” short commandos from the online game Counterstrike is presented in the form of brick-stone castings hanging in the middle of the room like a wall.